WalkerMao/walkermao.github.io/_posts/object-detection/posts/2024-03-16-object-detection-yolo-v2.md

 ## Abstract

 YOLO9000 is a state-of-the-art, real-time object detection system that can detect over 9000 object categories.
-We propose **a method to jointly train on object detection and classiﬁcation**.
+We propose **a method to jointly train on object detection and classification**.
 Using this method we train YOLO9000 simultaneously on the COCO detection dataset and the ImageNet classiﬁcation dataset.
 Our joint training allows YOLO9000 to predict detections for object classes that don't have labelled detection data.

 ## 1. Introduction

-We propose **a new method to harness the large a mount of classiﬁcation data and use it to expand the scope of current detection systems**.
+We propose **a new method to harness the large a mount of classfication data and use it to expand the scope of current detection systems**.
 Our method uses a hierarchical view of object classiﬁcation that allows us to combine distinct datasets together.

 We also propose **a joint training algorithm that allows us to train object detectors on both detection and classiﬁcation data**.
 Our method leverages labeled detection images to learn to precisely localize objects while it uses classiﬁcation images to increase its vocabulary and robustness.